runpod/docs/docs/tetra/quickstart.md

   - `dependencies=["numpy", "torch"]`: Lists the Python packages that must be installed on the remote worker.

 - The `tetra_matrix_operations` function itself:
-  - Checks if a GPU is available using PyTorch's CUDA utilities.
+  - Gets GPU details using PyTorch's CUDA utilities.
   - Creates two large random matrices using NumPy.
   - Performs matrix multiplication.
   - Returns statistics about the result and information about the GPU.